What is Tinnitus?

 Buzzing, hissing, high-pitched whistling… If you hear these and other sounds in one ear, both ears or in the middle of your head, you may have tinnitus.
-According to the British Tinnitus Association, tinnitus isn’t a disease or an illness, it’s a symptom generated within your auditory pathways.
-It’s also very common, with about 10 per cent of the population thought to have mild tinnitus all of the time and around 600,000 people experiencing severe tinnitus.
+According to the British Tinnitus Association, tinnitus isn’t a disease or an illness,but results from some type of change – either mental or physical – not necessarily related to hearing (i).
+It’s also very common, with about 10 per cent of the population thought to have mild tinnitus all of the time and around 600,000 people experiencing severe tinnitus (ii).

 Yet while it may not be a harmful condition, those with severe tinnitus say it affects their quality of life.
-Even the mild form may affect your concentration as well as cause sleeping problems and depression.
+Even the mild form may affect your concentration as well as cause sleeping problems and depression (ii).

 What does tinnitus sound like?

 Tinnitus often described as a ringing sound, but that’s just one of the possible effects.
 In fact, it may present as one or more of several sounds such as buzzing, humming, grinding, hissing, whistling and sizzling.
 It can be constant or intermittent, loud or quiet, low, medium or high pitched – some people even say it sounds like music.
 Different people experience tinnitus in different ways.
 Those who find they are particularly sensitive to everyday sounds have a condition called hyperacusis.
 Others with mild tinnitus may find they only notice it when they’re in a quiet environment, as background noise can mask the sound of it.

 There are several possible causes of tinnitus.
 Older people may experience it because their auditory nerves have become less sensitive.
 Younger people, on the other hand, can develop tinnitus because they have inner ear damage as a result of being exposed to excessive noise.